How Much Does Tax Relief Cost And What Are My Options?

-This guide helps you understand your options and associated costs if you need relief from IRS debt.
-There are primarily three ways to get IRS Fresh Start Program tax relief help, including offer in compromise, installment agreements, and currently not collectible or hardship options.
+This guide helps you understand your IRS tax relief options and associated costs if you need relief from IRS debt and back taxes.
+There are primarily three ways to get tax relief help, including Offer in Compromise, installment agreements, and currently not collectible or hardship options.

-Cost is critical of course, but let us quickly recap some of your tax relief options:
+How much tax relief companies charge is critical of course (see below), but let us first quickly recap some of your tax resolution options and application fees:

 What Are Your Tax Relief Options?